 In game terms, on the other hand, introducing the holding category functioned as a limitation on office purchase.
 It gave a choice of attractive positions, but then let the players continue by dice.
 For the ministries, the choice made by the later game designer confirms the popularity ranking which we observed in Realism: The Case of Prefects: VIRTUE leads to the Ministry of Revenue, TALENT to the Ministry of Punishments, EFFORT to the Ministry of Public Works.

 Our simulation will try to determine under which circumstances purchase of one of the positions among the “Expectant officials by purchase” would be beneficial, considering both the purchase price, set in the game as 5 chips per rank-class, and the resulting winning opportunities in terms of money received from the pool and other players.
 As we have seen in the example of Wang Budan above, purchase of office in the real world happened in several steps (for more details, see (Zhang, 2023)).
 In principle, the player has the free choice to purchase at any stage of the game, as long as the target office is ranked higher than the position that is currently being held by the player.
-However, as we shall see below when discussing the results of the simulation, among competing players, it is beneficial to purchase office very early on, often directly from the starting position.
+However, as we shall see below when discussing the results of the simulation, among competing players, it is beneficial to purchase an office very early on, often directly from the starting position.

 Since the overt game rules are incomplete, we had to introduce a few rules of our own in order to limit the number of possible scenarios.
 To maintain plausibility from the perspective of an informed nineteenth-century Chinese player, we tried to shape these rules based on our understanding of real-world office selling.